TALLAHASSEE -- The 2014 session of the Florida Legislature opens Tuesday with the usual upbeat tone, but it won't last.

 House Speaker Will Weatherford: The term-limited speaker from Pasco County hopes to finish strong on two hot-button issues: retooling the pension fund and offering in-state tuition to children of undocumented immigrants.

-FIVE STORYLINES TO WATCH
+OTHER STORYLINES TO WATCH

 Scott successes: Gov. Scott needs victories to brag about on the campaign trail such as cutting car tag fees and spending more on schools.
 But he may be forced to take sides on divisive issues that can cost votes such as expanding a statewide program that offers private-school vouchers to low-income students.

-Work plan: Gaetz and Weatherford have a work plan listing common goals, but they dont agree on everything.
+Work plan: Gaetz and Weatherford have a "work plan" listing common goals, but they don't agree on everything.
 Gaetz has a military constituency not fond of tuition breaks for undocumented immigrants, and Weatherford again will face resistance from pro-worker senators to a pension plan overhaul.

 Gaming expansion: As a major campaign donor, gaming is always at the table.
-This sessions proposals include two new South Florida casinos and slot machines at horse and dog tracks.
+This session's proposals include two new South Florida casinos and slot machines at horse and dog tracks.